balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent (use the PR number or URL returned in previous step; Agent may populate it automatically):

 ```
-Agent: Show the diff for pull request #<PR_NUMBER> in repo "demo-streamlit".
+ Show the diff for pull request #<PR_NUMBER> in repo "demo-streamlit".
 ```

 * The Agent calls `get_pull_request_diff` and should return the unified diff (or a summary) in chat.